Drawing (DRAW)

-DRAW100 is intended as a general survey of the art of drawing for non-design majors.
+Drawing Studio is intended as a general survey of the art of drawing for all majors.
 This hands-on studio course introduces the student to the process of observational drawing using basic drawing techniques and concepts.
 Students will develop sound observational skills through visualization using a variety of mark-making tools.
-Students will learn the fundamentals of drawing through a series of exercises that focus on line weight, volume, proportion, light and shadow and basic perspective techniques.
+Students will learn the fundamentals of drawing through a series of exercises that focus on line-weight, volume, proportion, light and shadow and basic perspective techniques.

 Credits: 3